cocasema/micro-ROS-doc/Quick_start/Nuttx_Linux_quick_start.md

 ﻿# Nuttx (Linux) quick start

-For this quick start an example of how a publisher Micro node running in an olimex may communicate with a Micro node running on a linux host.
+In this quick start guide, an example of a micro-ROS node publisher running in an Olimex may communicate with a micro-ROS node subscriber running on a Linux host.

 ## Micro-ROS Agent (Linux side)